kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 EXPOSE 8080
 ```

-And, the `docker-compose.yaml` contains just one service for the Go app.
+The `docker-compose.yaml` contains just one service for the Python app.
+The service is stared with the `command` parameter.

 ```yaml
 version: '3'